-from Boy's High and went on to the N.Y.
+from Boy's High in 1921 and went on to the N.Y.
 University, whilst working as a

 Western Union messenger.
 "In the 1920s, when Dad applied to New York University as Emanuel

 Benjamin Lepofsky, he discovered that Jewish students were among the ethnic

 groups barred from attending the main NYU campus.
 Later, when he was about

 to graduate from the Greenwich Village campus of NYU with a summa cum laude

 degree in English, Dad told a faculty friend of his dream of becoming a

 college English professor at his alma mater.
 The “friend” replied, “Oh,